 Buehrle is one of the most challenging choices on the list.

 Mark was never the best pitcher in the game.
 He received Cy Young votes just once, finishing 6th in 2005, though he likely deserved votes in other seasons.
 Mark only made 5 All-Star teams.
 He never won 20 games (he got 19 once), but in all but his rookie year, he had between 10 and 19 wins.

 On the other side, he was incredibly consistent.
 He started more than 30 games in 15 of his 16 MLB seasons.
 He had the streak of 14 seasons with 200 innings pitch (and came up just 1.1 innings short of making it 15 seasons).
 We won’t see that again.

-His career 214-160 record puts him number 91 on the all-time list in wins.
+His career 214-160 record puts him 92nd on the all-time list in wins.
 He’s 65th in bWAR for pitchers.
-He didn’t walk many, just 2.0 per 9 innings career.
+He didn’t walk many, just 2.0 per 9 innings in his career.

 He pitched in the playoffs in three different seasons (he was left off the roster when the Jays made the playoffs in 2015).

 When he came to the Blue Jays, Cee Angi told us, in a guest post, that we would love Mark Buehrle, and she was right.
 It took a bit.
 He started his Jays career with a few bad starts but turned it around after a particularly crappy start against the Rays.
 He gave up 7 runs in the third inning (including two home runs).
 Amazingly, John Gibbons left him in the game.
 He finished out 6 innings, giving up 9 hits and 7 earned.
 That turned out to be a turning point.
 He lowered his season ERA every start for his next 21.